BraulioV/Maquina-Purple/README.md

-# Purple-Machine
+# Purple Machine
-Jupyter notebook to explain how this criptographic machine works with Python
+Jupyter notebook to explain how this cryptographic machine works with Python.